Data

 Data Abstraction

-A computer stores every piece of information it operates on as numbers (stored in 0's and 1's).
+A computer stores every piece of information it operates on as binary values (stored in 0's and 1's).
 Everything you see on your computer is actually just a number.
 The colour of a pixel for example can be represented as something called an RGB value.
 This is made of 3 numbers each of which range between 0 to 255.
 These numbers correspond to the amount of red, green and blue light in that pixel. black is 0,0,0 (all lights off), white is 255,255,255 (all lights on).
 The words that you are reading are sequences of encoded values representing the characters and symbols that you see.
 The character b for example is the number 98 using the ASCII encoding method.
 The computer stores 98 in memory, but when we display the information, we print the letter b.
 This idea of data abstraction is really important when we look at how programs work.

 Since all data is simply a sequence of bits, we need to know how to interpret the bits.
 In C, we do this interpretation by using data types